fslev/cucumber-jutils/Readme.md

 * [**json-compare**](https://github.com/fslev/json-compare)
 * [**apache-http-client**](https://github.com/apache/httpcomponents-client)

-# Integration
+# Configuration
-In order to integrate **cucumber-utils** within your test project you must configure the following **glue** package, either inside your IDE Cucumber plugin or inside the code:
+In order to integrate **cucumber-utils** within your test project you must configure the following **glue** package inside your IDE Cucumber plugin or / and inside the code:
 ```
 com.cucumber.utils
 ```